ptimoner/AMRemote/README.md

 # AMRemote
 Standard tool to run AccessMod analyses through the replay function.
-It can be run on any server with docker installed, on any HPC (cluster) with Singularity available, or on your local machine.
+It can be run on a your local machine, a server or a cluster.
 A Unix-like OS on your machine is required, either to run the replay or to interact with a server/cluster.
+Docker (server, local machine) or Singularity (cluster) is also required.

 Available options are: accesssibility analysis, accessibility analysis + zonal statistics, coverage analysis (either splitting by region or not).
-Considering multiple maximum travel times is possible.
+Considering multiple maximum travel times is also possible.

 ## Inputs